Protest breaks out in Huntsville after allegations of students being sexually assaulted, 'baptized'

 “I haven’t seen anything done about those kids.
 They’re still walking in the hallways,” said a Huntsville parent.

-Thomas responding back to protesters and parents saying, “We are all following legal counsel of what we’re supposed to do from one step to the next and that’s all I can say.”
+Thomas responding to protesters and parents, saying, “We are all following legal counsel of what we’re supposed to do from one step to the next, and that’s all I can say.”

 The Huntsville school board did eventually resume their meeting and wrapped up around 10 p.m.
 Monday.
 However, many still are not satisfied.